confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 Join Streams and Tables with KSQL
 =================================

-You can use KSQL to merge streams of data in realtime by using a SQL-like *join* syntax.
-A join in KSQL is similar to a join clause in a relational database, which combines data from two sources based on values common to both.
+You can use KSQL to merge streams of data in real time by using a SQL-like *join* syntax.
+A KSQL join and a relational database join are similar in that they both combine data from two sources based on common values.
 The result of a KSQL join is a new stream or table that's populated with the column values that you specify in a SELECT statement.

-KSQL automates creating Kafka Streams applications.
-You don’t need to write the low-level logic around joining streams, so you can focus on the business logic for combining your streaming data.
+With KSQL, you don’t need to write the low-level logic around joining streams and tables, so you can focus on the business logic for combining your streaming data.

-You can join streams and tables in three different ways:
+You can join streams and tables in these ways:

 * Join two streams to create a new stream.
 * Join two tables to create a new table.